CERT-Polska/training-mwdb/README.md

    Here you can see all the details about file.
 Left side contains three tabs: Details, Relations and Preview.
 The first one called Details presents basic file information like original file name, size, file type and hash values.

-   Blue-colored fields are clickable, so you can search for other samples with the same name or size.
+   Blue-colored fields are clickable, you can use them to quickly search for other samples matching the given criteria.

+   Just beneath the file details tab, attributes are displayed.
+This section contains all sorts of miscellaneous information about the sample and/or analysis.

-   On the right side of view you can see tags, relations with other objects, attributes and the comments section.
+   On the right side of view you can see tags, relations with other objects and the comments section.

-   As you can see in tags, sample is `archive:rar` and comes from Malwarebazaar.
-Link to the MalwareBazaar can be found in the Attributes section.
+   As you deduce from tags, sample is a rar archive (`archive:rar`) and comes from Malwarebazaar (`feed:malwarebazaar`).
+Link to the sample on MalwareBazaar platform can be found in the Attributes section.

-   Related samples in that case are the files that were unpacked from that archive.
+   In this case, related samples are the file that were unpacked from that archive.

-2. See the `Related samples` box on the left.
+2. See the `Related samples` box on the right.
 Go to the child sample tagged `ripped:formbook`

    This is the actual executable contained in the malicious archive.
-Based on tags we may say that:
+Based on tags we can say that:

    - `runnable:win32:exe` it is Windows 32-bit executable
    - `yara:win_formbook`  One of our Yara rules matched this sample as Formbook
    - `et:formbook`        ET Pro traffic rules matched this sample as Formbook (more info in comments)
    - `ripped:formbook`    We have successfully ripped Formbook configuration from this sample

-3. Then go to the next child tagged `dump:win32:exe`
+3. Navigate to the next child tagged `dump:win32:exe`

-    Memory dump contains the unpacked code part as a result of dynamic analysis in sandbox.
-We're performing multiple dumps based on many heuristics but we upload to the MWDB only the best candidate that contains the most complete malware configuration.
+   This is the memory dump that contains the unpacked formbook payload.
+We got it by running the sample on our sandbox and then performing memory dumps when specific *interesting* prerequisites are matched.
+It's worth nothing that while the analysis produces a bunch of memory dumps, we upload the best one that allowed us to get the complete malware configuration.

 4. Check `Static config` tab.

    See the extracted static configuration.

    Configuration is the second data type in MWDB.
-Malware configurations are meant to parametrize the malware behavior and usually contains useful IoCs.
+Malware configurations are meant to parametrize the malware behavior and they usually contain useful IoCs.

-   The format of configuration depends on malware family, usually deriving from the structure “proposed” by the malware author.
+   The format of configuration depends on malware family, usually deriving from the structure "proposed" by the malware author.

-5. Come back to the `Details` and make sure you're on MD5 `8e56eee9cf853d2ec4c695282c01fe0a`
+5. Go back to the `Details` tab and make sure you're on MD5 `8e56eee9cf853d2ec4c695282c01fe0a`

    Go to the `Relations` tab.
-It shows the parents and children of current object.
-Notice that two samples have the same unpacked core.
+It presents the parents and children of current object.
+Notice how two distinct samples have been unpacked into the same malicious core.

 6. Click on the Config box in the Relations graph to expand it.
-Scroll down to zoom out the graph.
+Zoom out the graph to see the whole graph.

-**Exercise #3**: Looking for similar configurations
+### **Exercise #1.3**: Looking for similar configurations

+**Goal**:

-1. Click on the config hash (`f2e216695d4ce7233f5feb846bc81b8fffe9507988c7f5caaca680c0861e5e02`) in `Related configs` box.
+1. Click on the config hash (`f2e216695d4ce7233f5feb846bc81b8fffe9507988c7f5caaca680c0861e5e02`) in `Related configs` tab.

-2. Go to the Preview box
+2. Go to the Preview tab

    Configurations are just a simple JSON objects.
 The only special thing is hashing algorithm e.g. lists are hashed non-orderwise, so if domains were ripped in different order, configuration hash will be still the same.

-3. Go back to the Details box.
+3. Go back to the Details tab.
 Expand `urls` and click on `www.discorddeno.land/suod/`

    ```
    cfg.urls*.url:"www.discorddeno.land/suod/"